r4nd0m6uy/GuixBeers/README.md

 ## Benistout (5.x.x)
-Russian Imperial Stout with "vin cuit", that is basically "thick" pear sugar, a speciality of my area (Fribourg)
+Russian Imperial Stout with "vin cuit", that is basically "thick" pear sugar, a speciality of my area (Fribourg / Switzerland)

+# Labels
+A big thank to Muggen for drawing the labels!